szilard/dataset-sizes-kdnuggets/README.md

 increase in the KDnuggets
 poll just shows our inability or the inability of our tools to deal with larger data).
 Maybe *your* data increases faster.
-But facts trump options, so
+But facts trump opinions, so
 I'd love to see more data and analysis either supporting or contradicting the above results.